-Write a well developed paragraph that includes things such as:

--a brief description of what you did

--how the experience benefited your community

--what personal satisfaction you gained
+Write a well developed paragraph that includes things such as: -a brief description of what you did -how the experience benefited your community -what personal satisfaction you gained -how well you feel you contributed to this project

--what you might do differently next time

--how well you feel you contributed to this project

 Students: Have your adult project supervisor complete the evaluation on the back of this page.
 Appropriate behavior while on the project is necessary to get credit for your Service Learning hours.